 Mr Barnier explained that the Agreement was colour coded.
 The colours have the following meanings:

-- The green sections are “the points on which there is formal agreement between the negotiators” (therefore, it may be reasonable to assume that these provisions are likely to be in the final legal agreement between the UK and EU)
+- The green sections are “the points on which there is formal agreement between the negotiators” (therefore, it may be reasonable to assume that these provisions are likely to be in the final legal agreement between the UK and EU);

-- The white sections are “the Union’s proposed text… on which we need to continue discussions, either because we have disagreements or divergences, or because we need more time to get to the bottom of things”
+- The white sections are “the Union’s proposed text… on which we need to continue discussions, either because we have disagreements or divergences, or because we need more time to get to the bottom of things”.

 This article focuses on the provisions of the Agreement from a life sciences regulatory perspective.
-Therefore, this article will look at:
+Therefore, this article will look at: (i) the proposed transition period; and (ii) goods being placed on the market.

 The transition period